Two SEMO students make 2023 Buch Buchanan award watch list

 CAPE GIRARDEAU, Mo.
 (KFVS) - Two Southeast Missouri State University students are among 35 players who made the 2023 Buch Buchanan Award Preseason Watch List.

-SEMO junior inside linebacker, Bruce Norman, and graduate defensive back, Lawrence Johnson, are among those added to the watch list.
+SEMO junior inside linebacker, Bryce Norman, and graduate defensive back, Lawrence Johnson, are among those added to the watch list.

 Norman, who is from Jackson, Mo., was a finalist for the award in 2022.
 Johnson, who is from St. Louis, has made the watch list for the first time in his career.